 Very popular in Jerusalem and South Tel Aviv. prices may ridiculously vary from place to place.
 This dish split between 2 people can be very satisfying and delicious. slowly becomes popular as an Israeli street food.

 Injera is a traditional Ethiopian food. it is kind of a flat bread which is not made out of wheat but from teff.
 The injera is usually served with all kind of stews and salads on it. the stews are usually made out of lentils, chickpeas and more.
 The injera is the surface which upon the stews are served, the tool used for eating the stews as you take part of the injera and dip in in the stews, and it is also a food by itself.

 Most places will have a version with meat and a vegetarian one.

 It is usually an actual restaurant, not really an Israeli street food.
 The concept of the place works like this: you order your meat of preference, usually as a Shish kebab. meanwhile, they will fill the table with tons of salads, hummus, tahini, eggplants, tabouleh, pitas, lafas and much more.

 By the time the Shish kebab arrive, you will be so full you will barely eat it.
-Plan at least 3-hour rest after visiting one of those places.
-Very common in Arab places and actually in any big city around Israel.
+Plan at least 3-hour rest after visiting one of those places. very common in Arab places and actually in any big city around Israel.

-Most popular Israeli snacks:
+The Most popular Israeli snack

-Bamba- What each Israeli is made of
+Bamba- What each Israeli is made of:

 A snack made out of puffed corn covered with peanut butter.
 One out of every fourth snack bought in Israel is bamba.
 It is the snack which every Israeli was eating as a child and kinda still eats it as an adult.
 Israelis abroad often ask their friends to bring some bamba when they come to visit.
+A true Israeli food.

 A study suggests that bamba is the reason why peanut allergy barely exists in Israel.